 Tips~I have used both white and yellow corn to prepare these tamales.
 I do prefer the yellow corn.
 It tends to be a little sweeter.
 I use deli paper sheets or foil paper to wrap my cheese filled tamales over the corn husk.
 Helps keep there shape and keeps cheese from leaking out.

 This makes a big batch, but the tamales freeze well.
-Just make sure they cool completely before storing in freezer bag.
+Just make sure you freeze them uncooked in freezer bags.
 I bundle only 6 tamales per bunch.
 It Makes for easy defrosting.
+Masa prepared from masa harina flour once cooked tends to dry out when frozen.
+I learned that the hard way!

 I remove all of the deli paper after steaming the tamales before sharing them with friends.